Jihwan Jeong

 Jun 2021 – Oct 2021 Seoul

-Worked on a model-based offline reinforcement learning project (submitted to ICLR-23).
+Worked on a model-based offline reinforcement learning project (ICLR-23).

 University of Toronto